-“With these incentive programmes the Fund is drawing a full circle in supporting sustainable transport system.
-Not only are we promoting green vehicles on our roads, but we are also shaping the transport system that will enable easier and quicker charging, meaning that will provide the necessary infrastructure for a more widespread use of eco vehicles,” concluded Ponoš.
+“With these incentive programmes the Fund is turning a full circle in supporting a sustainable transport system.
+Not only are we promoting green vehicles on our roads, we are also shaping the transport system that will enable easier and quicker charging, meaning it will provide the necessary infrastructure for a more widespread use of eco vehicles,” concluded Ponoš.

 Mr. Ponoš also announced the results of the public call for the citizens.
 More than 2400 applications were received, and co-financing was granted for 846 vehicles, of which 168 are passenger cars, 482 electric bicycles, with 196 motorcycles and other L category vehicles.

 © 2019.
 Environmental Protection and Energy Efficiency Fund